 They also mention that while growth at the expense of profitability used to be the north star for venture-capital-backed companies, efficient growth is now more attractive to investors.

 “What happens if you can’t raise money for 12-18 months because capital markets are risk averse?
 You drive for efficiency and profitability,” Funnelcake says.

 Stopping the leaks in your funnel can create enormous improvements in efficiency.
-For an example to prove the point, they show the difference in two companies’ sales funnels is only 2-5% at each deal stage, but the difference in revenue potential between each company is nearly double (really, you need to download this guide now).
+For an example to prove the point, they show the difference in two companies’ sales funnels is only 2-5% at each deal stage, but the difference in revenue potential between each company is nearly double.
 Amazing!